psychemedia/finn-resources/src/riddles_by_fionn.md

 3. Two men on his right with exalted sayings, white as the swan or the cotton-grass, poured out about a man as black as a raven or (like one) on which the dung-beetle is poured.
 4. Two men are on his left, black as charcoal, around a warrior, who is now like a young Sprols, to whom many bracelets (?) are given.
 5. To his right are worthy four, as red as a druimnln ('little rib'?) of red-gold, by two dark-brown—a dear gift—; that is an entourage of excellent people.
 6. Three fours to the left hand at the front of the . .
-Area : four brown, four dark, four shaped like red fire.
+Area: four brown, four dark, four shaped like red fire.
-7. Three squads are then there - that belongs to the excellent treasures - ; Twenty-three, who are not fools, fill every gang,
+7. Three squads are then there - that belongs to the excellent treasures -; Twenty-three, who are not fools, fill every gang,
-8. A company from the sons of mighty kings - equally young is every band of them - ; a band of the sons of great briuga^s; fifty boys with light curly hair.i)
+8. A company from the sons of mighty kings - equally young is every band of them -; a band of the sons of great briuga^s; fifty boys with light curly hair.i)
-9. Young men under crimson helmets sing to them from the tops of seven gas (' flutes ' ? ?) young men; 2) ... in estuaries.
+9. Young men under crimson helmets sing to them from the tops of seven gas (' flutes '??) young men; 2) ... in estuaries.
 10 3) of the birds on the swaying rods drier
 Root; dark blackbirds play for them next to the beautiful, soft tune of the 'Men of Epheus'.*)
 11. So suis is the mead in clearer vessels, served at Tailtiu's feasts: I would — a word^) with splendor — exchange some (of it) for roast wild boar.